mxenabled/react-native-widget-sdk/example/README.md

 # MX Mobile Widget SDK example application

-This is a React Native app created with `npx react-native init MxMobileWidgetDemo --version 0.64.3`.
-The app's scheme is `mxwidgetsdkdemo` and was set with `npx uri-scheme add mxwidgetsdkdemo`.
+This is a React Native application created with `npx react-native init MxMobileWidgetDemo --version 0.64.3`.
+The application's scheme is `mxwidgetsdkdemo` and was set with `npx uri-scheme add mxwidgetsdkdemo`.

 ## Running this application